-I’m embarrassed to say how long I’ve been planning to do this review roundup for the best cleansing oils.
+This ongoing review roundup for the best cleansing oils is taking me some time to pull together.
 I first discovered cleansing oils products when I started using Dermalogica’s pioneering product.
 If you haven’t started using precleanse oils, read this on why it’s so important…

 I used that Dermalogica precleanse exclusively for a few years, but then I started getting interested in other brands as well to see if they were as good.
 I’ve had some mixed results and still have a long way to go.
 I’ll be updating this post as I try different brands, but here are my cleansing oil reviews thus far as well as a few others on my mind.